harshjadhav84/real-time-search-autosuggestions/README.md

 ## How to View the Project
 ### Live Demo
-Visit the live website here: [Dream Destinations Website](https://harshjadhav84.github.io/real-time-search-autosuggestions/)
+Visit the live website here:[ (https://harshjadhav84.github.io/real-time-search-autosuggestions/)](https://harshjadhav84.github.io/real-time-search-autosuggestions/)

 ## **How It Works**
 1. **User Interaction**: